300 East 7th Avenue.

 by the psychiatrist.
 Recommendations could include: change in educational

-educational strategies to assist the school team in meeting the social and
+strategies to assist the school team in meeting the social and emotional

 Psychological Evaluation- Psychological evaluations may be requested by parents, physicians and school staff.
 The purposes are to ascertain the intellectual, academic, social and emotional needs of our students.
 After students are evaluated, a Comprehensive Evaluation Report is written and the results are shared with the parent(s) in a Multidisciplinary Team meeting.
 If Special Education services are recommended, an Individual Education Plan is developed by the team for that student.

-help persons with physical, mental, and emotional impairments prepare for,
+persons with physical, mental, and emotional impairments prepare for, start,

-start, and maintain employment.
-Services include: diagnostic services;
+and maintain employment.
+Services include: diagnostic services; vocational

-services- medical services such as physical or occupational therapy, and
+services such as physical or occupational therapy, and equipment such as

-equipment such as wheelchairs or hand controls for vehicles; placement
+wheelchairs or hand controls for vehicles; placement services; assistive

-services; assistive technology; support services such as home, vehicle, or
+technology; support services such as home, vehicle, or jobsite modifications,

-jobsite modifications, personal care assistance; independent living training;
+personal care assistance; independent living training; occupational tools,

-occupational tools, licenses, or equipment; room, board, and transportation
+licenses, or equipment; room, board, and transportation expenses; services

-expenses; services for communication such as text telephone, signaling
+for communication such as text telephone, signaling devices, hearing aids,

 Health/Mental Retardation- MH/MR Base Service Unit supports a comprehensive